newrelic/newrelic_plugins_chef/README.md

 ## New Relic Plugin's Cookbook ##

+### Note: This Cookbook is currently in Beta and will be moved to the Chef Community site shortly.
+Please provide any feedback to <jstenhouse@newrelic.com> or create a pull request here. ###

 This cookbook installs, configures and manages as a service New Relic Plugins on Debian/RHEL.

 Recipes for the following plugins are provided: